 Mazza South Shore Pét-Nat Riesling: For a different take on sparkling Riesling, check out Mazza’s pétillant naturel (pét-nat for short).
 This type of wine is naturally fermented in the bottle — also called méthode ancestrale — with no added yeasts or sugars.
 The result is a rustic, gently bubbling and sometimes-funky sparkling wine, a style that has gained traction as the natural wine movement has grown.
 This lower-alcohol pét-nat from Mazza’s South Shore label has a hazy appearance with just a hint of residual sugar.
 Shop online, order for curbside pick-up at one of Mazza’s locations, or use this map tool to find Mazza’s products at retailers in your area.
 1120 Freeport Rd.
 (Rt.
 89), North East, PA; (800) 796-9463.

 Pinnacle Ridge Brut Rosé: A sparkling dry rosé is one of our favorite things to cocktail with.
 It makes a wildly good pairing with cheese boards, raw seafood like oysters, and all kinds of snacks.
 Pinnacle Ridge’s sparkling 100% Pinot Noir Brut Rosé is dry indeed, with aromas of strawberry and yeast, with a lovely, crisp finish.
 Shop online for shipping or curbside pick-up.
-407 Old 22, Kutztown, PA; (610) 756-4481.
+34 Susquehanna Ave., Lansdale; (610) 756-4481.

-Stony Run Winery Sparkling Brut: This sparkler from Stony Run is an homage to one of the traditional Champagne blends: 60% Pinot Noir and 40% Chardonnay.
+Stony Run Winery Chardonnay Sparkling Brut: This sparkler from Stony Run is made from Chardonnay and a touch of Gruner Veltliner.
 Dry and complex, this versatile wine can be popped for literally any occasion.
-To learn more about this wine, check it out on the first episode of PA Wine‘s Local Pairings series!
 To order online for shipping in PA, head here.
 You can also call or email in orders for curbside pick-up.
 150 Independent Rd., Breinigsville, PA; (610) 398-7231.

 Wayvine Winery & Vineyard Pét-Nat Carmine Rosé: A few times a year, Wayvine releases a run of pét-nats, including a Riesling and a rosé using Carmine, a red grape that’s a cross between Cabernet Sauvignon, Carignan and Merlot.
 When fully extracted, it yields a full-bodied, tannin-forward red.
 But when it’s made as a rosé, Carmine results in a fresh, complex, quaffable wine!
 Wayvine’s unfiltered pét-nat version is a fun, fizzy bottle that will win over the craft beer and cider lovers at your table.
 Shop online for curbside pick-up and free delivery.
 4374 Forge Rd., Nottingham, PA; (610) 220-0128.